At Studley High School, the curriculum forms an essential strand of our DNA.

 PE | ||

-In addition to the qualifications offered above, pupils also have timetabled lessons in the non-examined subjects of PSHE and Core PE.
+In addition to the qualifications offered above, pupils also have timetabled lessons in the non-examined subjects of Social and Personal Education and Core PE.

 As we appreciate that no cohort is the same, the subjects on offer each year are carefully tailored to fit each cohort’s option preferences in order to create a personalised and bespoke curriculum offer.
 Our curriculum is constantly reviewed and developed to reflect students’ abilities, interests and career aspirations, together with our enrichment provision and personalised careers guidance.